 The art of seduction is all about knowing what is alluring to your intended, appealing to their desires and successfully winning them over.
 Northern Ballet appreciates that its audiences yearn to be engrossed in narrative works and brings these to the stage through energetic and expressive choreography.
-With Casanova, the Company has raised the barre (ballet pun intended) to deliver what may well be its most impressive production to date.
+Northern Ballet’s Casanova demonstrates that the company has raised the barre (ballet pun intended) to deliver what may well be its most impressive production to date.

 The title character’s liberal lovemaking inspires unions of varied size and intensity, portrayed using some sublime choreography.
 Featured liaisons include an early pas de trois, multiple pas de deux passages and an orgiastic ensemble or two.
 Tindall certainly makes the most of the dancers’ sensual suppleness.
 Lithe limbs entwine during euphoric embraces and the freedom of the body in space is suggestively explored during unrestrained – and complex – partnering.